HappySeaFox/sail/FAQ.md

 ## Can I implement an image codec in C++?

 Yes.
-Your codec just needs to export a set of public functions so SAIL can recognize and use it.
+A codec must export a set of public functions for SAIL to recognize and use it.
-Theoretically, you can implement your codec in any programming language.
+Theoretically, codecs can be implemented in any programming language that supports C-compatible exports.

 ## Describe codec info file format